MaxenV/CityBreak/README.md

 This functions will be append in next versions: <br>

-- Create webpage GUI and connect this caht as a service
-- Add API keys
-- Connect to google service for answer "what I can see in the city"
-- Create 2 versions of image: usable and develop
-- Based this image on scatch or else lighter version.

 - Development of a web interface (GUI) to provide a more user-friendly experience.
-- Integration of API keys for increase amount of queries to GUS.
-- Connection to Google services to provide information about attractions and points of interest within a city (e.g., "what can I see in the city?").
 - Creation of two Docker image variants:
   - A production-ready image optimized for usability.
   - A development image facilitating easier modification and debugging.